Unjust Interest Distinguishes the Wise from Fools

 God overturns unjust gain so that wealth gathered through oppression ultimately benefits the compassionate.

-8 He who increases his wealth by excessive interest gathers it for one who has pity on the poor.
+8 He who increases his wealth by interest and usury lays it up for one who is kind to the poor.

 God overturns unjust gain so that wealth gathered through oppression ultimately benefits the compassionate.